 These are common provisions that I come across and none of them are enforceable under Ohio Law.
 Moreover, if a court determines that a provision in a lease agreement is “unconscionable” then it can elect to ignore that single provision, or potentially refuse to enforce the rental agreement altogether.

 As always, it is important to read over your lease agreement.
 It is just as important to know what parts of your lease agreement are valid and enforceable.

 The above is for informational purposes only.
 Do not try to apply or interpret the law without help from an attorney who knows the facts, which may change the way the law is applied.
-Call The VanNoy Firm to schedule your free consultation and review your options with a tenant law attorney.
+Call The VanNoy Firm to schedule a consultation and review your options with a tenant law attorney.